Thecentury/nederlands-engels/README.md

 # Nederlands-Engels

-A small program to match translations of English sentences to Dutch.
+A small program to match English sentences with their Dutch translations.

 ![Nederlands-Engels screenshot](./Docs/img/screenshot.png)